Should Your Cat Go to the ER?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Cats!
-They can be weird.
-This makes it extra difficult to know when something is up with them.
-But it doesn’t make it any less important to figure out what’s wrong in a timely manner.
-When your pet is sick, getting them to the ER quickly can be a life and death situation.
-That’s why it’s important to verse yourself in the basics of first aid and learn about what constitutes an emergency, so you aren’t scrambling to figure it all out in a high-pressure situation.
+Cats: They can be weird.
+This makes it extra difficult to know when something is up with them — but it doesn’t make it any less important to figure out what’s wrong in a timely manner.
+When your pet is sick, getting them to the ER quickly can be a life-or-death situation.
+That’s why it’s important to get familiar with the basics of first aid and learn about what is an actual emergency, so you aren’t scrambling to figure it all out in a high-pressure situation.